xenify-io/litepaper/README.md

 ## ✨ Token Burning

 - Xenify empowers users to effortlessly burn their vXEN or YSL tokens directly from their wallets to participate in the daily burn auction.
-This burn mechanism goes beyond simply reducing the circulating supply of XEN and YSL tokens; it embodies a strategic approach that unites the YSL.IO community and the broader XEN communities across all chains, fostering a shared vision that unifies both ecosystems.
+This burn mechanism goes beyond simply reducing the circulating supply of XEN and YSL tokens; it embodies a strategic approach that unites the YSL community and the broader XEN communities across all chains, fostering a shared vision that unifies both ecosystems.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)